 At Bradford Veterinary Clinic, our staff are our most valuable asset.
 We offer continuing education to our staff on a year round basis so that we can stay current on treatments, diseases and trends in the medical field.
 Your pet’s health is important, so we are committed to promoting responsible pet ownership, preventative health care and health-related educational opportunities for ourselves and you, our clients.
 Our educated and compassionate staff are working to provide you and your pets with the best preventative care and treatments.

 Stacy joined us in the spring of 2011.
-She lives in Bradford, VT with her dog Chloe and her two cats.
+She lives in Bradford, VT with her dog Chloe and her cat Jethro.
 When she is not working, she enjoys spending time at her camp in Newbury, VT with her daughter Shelby.
 We’re thrilled to have her sparkling personality and sharp wit on our client service team!

 Krystle joined us through Vermont’s Reach Up Volunteer Program, and we liked her so much we couldn’t let her go!
 Her enthusiasm, aptitude for picking up the skills she needed and rapport with people and pets made her a great fit for us.
 She has been accepted into a Veterinary Technician Certificate program.
 Krystle lives in Bradford with her fiance, Tom and her 2 children, Porter, her exuberant Rottweiler mix dog, Oakley, her Pit Bull/ Rottweiler mix, Benny, her crazy lab mix, a couple bunnies, a ferrett, goats, and bearded dragons.

 Haley Wurtz – Veterinary Assistant